kubedb/docs/README.md

 KubeDB Operator

 ## Installation
-To install KubeDB, please follow the guide [here](https://github.com/kubedb/cli/blob/master/docs/install.md).
+To install KubeDB, please follow the guide [here](https://kubedb.com/docs/latest/setup/install/).

 ## Using KubeDB
 Want to learn how to use KubeDB?
-Please start [here](https://github.com/kubedb/cli/blob/master/docs/tutorials/README.md).
+Please start [here](https://kubedb.com/docs/latest/guides/).

 ## Contribution guidelines
 Want to help improve KubeDB?
-Please start [here](https://github.com/kubedb/cli/blob/master/CONTRIBUTING.md).
+Please start [here](https://kubedb.com/docs/latest/welcome/contributing/).

 ## Support
-If you have any questions, talk to us on the [Kubernetes Slack team](http://slack.kubernetes.io/) channel `#kubedb`.
+We use Slack for public discussions.
+To chit chat with us or the rest of the community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
+To sign up, use our [Slack inviter](http://slack.kubernetes.io/).

+To receive product annoucements, please join our [mailing list](https://groups.google.com/forum/#!forum/kubedb) or follow us on [Twitter](https://twitter.com/KubeDB).
+Our mailing list is also used to share design docs shared via Google docs.

-If you have found a bug with KubeDB or want to request for new features, please file issues under [kubedb/project](https://github.com/kubedb/project/issues/new) repository.
+If you have found a bug with KubeDB or want to request for new features, please [file an issue](https://github.com/kubedb/project/issues/new).